Bacterial translation: Initiation

-Initiation of translation in bacteria involves the assembly of the components of the translation system, which are: the two ribosomal subunits (50S and 30S subunits); the mature mRNA to be translated; the tRNA charged with N-formylmethionine (the first amino acid in the nascent peptide); guanosine triphosphate (GTP) as a source of energy, and the three prokaryotic initiation factors IF1, IF2, and IF3, which help the assembly of the initiation complex.
+Initiation of translation in bacteria involves the assembly of the components of the translation system, which are: the two ribosomal subunits (50S and 30S subunits); the mature mRNA to be translated; the tRNA charged with N-formylmethionine (the first amino acid in the nascent peptide); guanosine triphosphate (GTP) as a source of energy, and the three bacterial initiation factors IF1, IF2, and IF3, which help the assembly of the initiation complex.
 Variations in the mechanism can be anticipated.

 The ribosome has three active sites: the A site, the P site, and the E site.
 The A site is the point of entry for the aminoacyl tRNA (except for the first aminoacyl tRNA, which enters at the P site).
 The P site is where the peptidyl tRNA is formed in the ribosome.
 And the E site which is the exit site of the now uncharged tRNA after it gives its amino acid to the growing peptide chain.

-The selection of an initiation site (usually an AUG codon) depends on the interaction between the 30S subunit and the mRNA template.
-The 30S subunit binds to the mRNA template at a purine-rich region (the Shine-Dalgarno sequence) upstream of the AUG initiation codon.
-The Shine-Dalgarno sequence is complementary to a pyrimidine rich region on the 16S rRNA component of the 30S subunit.
-This sequence has been evolutionarily conserved and plays a major role in the microbial world we know today.
-During the formation of the initiation complex, these complementary nucleotide sequences pair to form a double stranded RNA structure that binds the mRNA to the ribosome in such a way that the initiation codon is placed at the P site.
+Canonical initiation: Shine-Dalgarno sequence

+The majority of mRNAs in E. coli are prefaced with a Shine-Dalgarno (SD) sequence.
+The SD sequence is recognized by an complementary "anti-SD" region on the 16S rRNA component of the 30S subunit.
+In the canonical model, the 30S ribosome is first joined up with the three initiation factors, forming an unstable "pre-initiation complex".
+The mRNA then pairs up with this anti-SD region, causing it to form a double-stranded RNA structure, roughly positioning the start codon at the P site.
+An initiating tRNAfMet arrives and is positioned with the help of IF2, starting the translation.

+There are a lot of uncertainties even in the canonical model.
+The initiation site has been shown to be not strictly limited to AUG.
 Well-known coding regions that do not have AUG initiation codons are those of lacI (GUG) and lacA (UUG) in the E. coli lac operon.
 Two studies have independently shown that 17 or more non-AUG start codons may initiate translation in E. coli.

-There are three modes of initiation: the canonical 30S binding model, the 70S scanning mode, and leaderless initiation.
-In the canonical mode, the 30S ribosomal subunit, initiation factors, and initiator fMet-tRNA bind to the mRNA to form the pre-initiation complex, which then recruits the 50S ribosomal subunit to start translation elongation.
-In the scanning mode, the complete 70S ribosome while already on mRNA, can bind to initiation factors fMet-tRNA and initiate translation by scanning the mRNA for a start site.
+Nevertheless, AUG seems to at least be the strongest initiation codon among all possibilities.

+The SD sequence also does not appear strictly necessary, as a wide range of mRNAs lack them and are still translated, with an entire phylum of bacteria (Bacteroidetes) using no such sequence.
+Simply SD followed by AUG is also not sufficient to initiate translation.
+It does, at least, function as a very important initiating signal in E. coli.

+70S scanning model

+When translating a polycistronic mRNA, a 70S ribosome ends translation at a stop codon.
+It is now shown that instead of immediately splitting into its two halves, the ribosome can "scan" forward until it hits another Shine–Dalgarno sequence and the downstream initiation codon, initiating another translation with the help of IF2 and IF3.
 This mode is thought to be important for the translation of genes that are clustered in poly-cistronic operons, where the canonical binding mode can be disruptive due to small distances between neighboring genes on the same mRNA molecule.
-Leaderless initiation can occur when the complete 70S ribosome binds initiation factors and fMet-tRNAs, but on mRNAs that lack 5' UTRs and have a start codon on their 3' end.